xrdocs/telemetry/_tutorials/2017-04-10-using-pipeline-integrating-with-influxdb.md

 One of the important functions of Pipeline is to take the hierarchical YANG-based data and transform it into the Line Protocol for easy consumption by influxdb.
 Pipeline uses the ```metrics.json``` file to perform the transformation.

 The ```metrics.json``` file contains a series of json objects, one for each YANG model and sub-tree path that the router streams.
 Take the sensor-path configured on the router in the [TCP Dial Out Tutorial](https://xrdocs.github.io/telemetry/tutorials/2016-07-21-configuring-model-driven-telemetry-mdt/): ```Cisco-IOS-XR-infra-statsd-oper:infra-statistics/interfaces/interface/latest/generic-counters```.
-The corresponding object in the default metrics.json
+The corresponding object in the default metrics.json is below:

 {% capture "output" %}
 ```